ezraroi/Human-AI-Collab/output/research_gaps.md

 ---

 ## [RESEARCH GAP] Embodied Cognition
-Domain: Bio-Embodied, Temporal: Static, Meta-Framework
+[Gap:Resolved] Domain: Bio-Embodied, Temporal: Static, Meta-Framework

 The paradox of how disembodied text triggers a physical, embodied verification.
 **The Resolution Link:**